FinTech

 4. Secure mobile application payments transfers and transaction processing: According to statistics, almost a third of all Internet users transfer money and pay bills via online banking.
 When developing a mobile banking application, this must be taken into account.
 Generally, to make secure payments on the platform, you need another user's ID: email address or phone number.
 Transfers between banks and countries will also require additional information about the recipient, bank, and account.
 Apart from that, all mobile payments and transactions bill payments must be secure and accessible at any time, regardless of location.
 Adding mobile application payments using a Q.R. code is a great solution.

 5. Support service: Make sure customers can contact support managers 24/7 to resolve their issues.
 Remember that most financial problems need to be addressed urgently.
 For example, when a user notices in their profile a suspicious payment that they did not make, they likely want to call the bank immediately to sort out the issue.
 In such cases, users certainly do not want to wait in line for half an hour.
 A friendly and competent support service in a banking application will help build trust with the audience and make users feel secure.
 This feature should be carefully planned while developing mobile banking apps.
 In addition to frequently asked questions, consider a simple chatbot that can help you quickly find answers to basic questions about products.
+For example, an advanced NLP in financial services helps to start clarifying the issue even while the customer support line is busy or unavailable.
 Users can email support in the Wells Fargo app, read FAQs, or make an immediate branch appointment.

 6. Account Management: Help users see their bank balance, track spending, record history, and analyse their habits.
 You can go even further by introducing more robust mobile banking application development and asking people to set savings goals, create investment plans, and automate recurring payments.